 Meet Our Board

 The Community Cycles Board of Directors role is ensure Community Cycles, as a Boulder non-profit, achieves it’s mission.
-This includes accountability that the organization is making progress, ownership of success, and oversite to ensure the viability and sustainability of the organization.
+This includes accountability for the organization’s progress, ownership of success, and oversight to ensure our viability and sustainability.
 Meet them!

 Elaine is a native of the Detroit area who moved to Colorado in the early 80s.
-EC, as she is known on air, has been involved with community radio station KGNU for decades as a volunteer DJ, board member, and music director.
+EC, as she is known on the air, has been involved with community radio station KGNU for decades as a volunteer DJ, board member, and music director.
 A lifelong cyclist, she has worked on various transportation projects for the City of Boulder including the start-up of the HOP shuttle, the creation of one of the city’s first websites dedicated to alternative transportation, issuing and managing EcoPasses, and reviewing accident data involving bicycles and pedestrians.
 Elaine has a graduate degree in urban planning and is especially interested in county and regional transportation issues.
+She is currently working for Boulder Transportation Connections as their Sustainable Transportation Planner.

 Ann Haebig, Board Secretary